sogood99/ano-poke/README.md

   To let the agent learn the basics of pokemon for the first few iterations

+  - -20 for choosing a move and having > $\varepsilon$ probability for switching or visa versa
   - -20 for having > $\varepsilon$ probability for fainted pokemon.
   - -20 for dynamaxing but probability distribution for switching > $\varepsilon$.

 - Output thoughts:
-  - 6 dimension for pokemon and 4 for moveset = $10$ dimensions.
+  - 6 dimension for pokemon and 4 for moveset and 1 for dynamaxing = $11$ dimensions.